cmrschwarz/indexland/README.md

 data locality.

 When using this pattern heavily in Rust today there are a few issues though.
-The common approach is to use `type NodeId = usize` to denote differen index types, but this leaves two big things to be desired:
+The common approach is to use `type NodeId = usize` to denote different index types, but this leaves two big things to be desired:

   1. Type Safety: Type aliases are not unique types.